 - I kept the skins on for extra texture, ease, and nutrients.
 You can peel them or leave them on, either way.

-Want to get more single serving recipes like these cheesy garlic mashed potatoes delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like these cheesy garlic mashed potatoes delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.